The AdWords Display Network is like our universe that’s constantly expanding.

-Today, I break down some of the major things you need to know so you can get the AdWords Display Network to be a predictable source of valuable conversions.
+Today, I break down some of the major things you need to know so you can get the AdWords Display Network to be a predictable source of valuable conversions (learn where to find your Display Campaigns in Google’s new rebrand).
 And I’ll also talk about some uncommon tactics you can take advantage of.

 But before we do that, let’s understand some key differences between the AdWords Display Network and the AdWords Search Network.

 Difference Between AdWords Display & AdWords Search

 You and I both know that the AdWords Display Network is a world of it’s own, but exactly how different is it from other PPC channels that you’re used to?